 If one qualifies for a transplant, they will be given a score that determines their place on the waiting list.
 This is called the Lung Allocation Score (LAS).
 Many things play a part in this score, including severity of disease and organ function, age, etc.

 Once someone is evaluated, they will receive their placement on the waiting list.
 Position on the waiting list can fluctuate depending on many factors, such as if someone lower on the list is a better match than someone up higher, the way a person’s health changes, and more.

 Once a match is made, people on the waiting list will go into surgery.
 The length of the surgery will depend on whether the person is receiving a single or double lung transplant.

 Following lung transplant surgery, there are many things that the recipient will need to pay attention to.
 First, the recipient will start taking medications including anti-rejection medications.
 Depending on how long it takes the recipient to heal and adjust to the new lungs, they can spend up to a few weeks in the hospital.
 Diet, exercise, and pain management following the transplant are very important to pay attention to as well.

 Mike, lung transplant recipient:

 For Healthy Lung Month, Mike Todd, a lung recipient and donor family member, sat down for an interview with us.
 Mike received his lung transplant just about 6 years ago.
-In the following video, Mike gives us insight into how life is as a lung recipient and explains his connections to donation, his lung transplant story, and more:
+In the following video, Mike gives insight into how life is as a lung recipient.

-Did you know signing up to be an organ, eye and tissue donor means you have the potential to be eligible to donate tissue and heal someone who needs a lung transplant?
-Show your support for Healthy Lung Month and to all of the members of our community in Colorado who are fighting against lung disease by signing up as a donor.
+Did you know signing up to be an organ, eye and tissue donor means you have the potential to donate and save someone who needs a lung transplant?
+Show your support for Healthy Lung Month and to all of the members of our community who are fighting against lung disease by signing up as a donor.
 Signing up is easy!
 Simply say Yes the next time you get your driver license or state ID, or sign up anytime online at DonateLifeColorado.org.